Einar Lindh- Chair of Governors

 Isabel Naidoo- Vice Chair

 I have been a governor at Bevington since 2012, first as a parent governor and now as co-opted governor.
-I have two children at the school and a third who was there from nursery until he finished primary school.
+I have one child at the school and two who were there from nursery until they finished primary school.
 I work full time in a financial services technology company and have always had a strong interest in the education sector, having held a previous role as LA governor at a local school and volunteered as a mentor.
-I chair the Finance & General Purposes committee.

 I was elected as a Co-opted Governor in May 2015.
 I am a New Zealand born Principal of Southbank International School, Kensington, which is sited at the other end of Portobello Road.
-I have been in education for 25 years, teaching all ages from 4 to 18 and working in a range of different types of schools.
+I have been involved in education for many years, teaching all ages from 4 to 18 and working in a range of different types of schools.
 I also lecture university students several times a year and volunteer at my local cinema in Kensal Rise, mostly making popcorn.
-I sit on the Curriculum & Standards Committee.

 Noreen Hallbery- Co-Opted Governor

-I am a co-opted Govenor in Bevington and also sit on the Finance Committee.
-I live in Kensal Green and have done so for the past 20 years.
-Both my children went to St. Charles Primary school and are now in secondary education.
+I am a co-opted Governor in Bevington.
+I live in Kensal Green and have done so for over 20 years.
+Both my children went to St. Charles Primary school and are now at University and secondary school.
 I work for a large Telecommunications company managing a sales team.
 I am passionate about education and supporting our local schools using the benefit of my experience to make sure the pupils achieve their potential.

 Isobel Carter- Co-Opted Governor